-As of December 31, 2022, the Group's net inventory amounted to NT\$689,120 thousand, which is significant for the consolidated financial statements.
+As of December 31, 2023, the Group's net inventory amounted to NT\$444,490 thousand, which is significant for the consolidated financial statements.
 Due to the uncertainties arising from the rapid changes of technology and market environment, the assessment of obsolete and slow-moving inventory write-downs required significant management judgement, we therefore determined this as a key audit matter.
-Our audit procedures included, but not limited to, evaluating and testing the design and operating effectiveness of internal controls around inventories; evaluating the inventory counting plan and choosing significant warehouse for observation of the physical inventory count to verify the quantity and the status; evaluating and testing net realizable value of inventories adopted by the management; evaluating the reasonableness of the accounting policies on obsolete and slow-moving inventory, including the identification of the obsolete and slow-moving inventory, testing the correctness of the inventory aging and the reasonableness of the allowance for inventory obsolescence amount.
+Our audit procedures included, but not limited to, evaluating and testing the design and operating effectiveness of internal controls around inventories; evaluating the inventory counting plan and choosing significant warehouse for observation of the physical inventory count to verify the quantity and the status; evaluating and testing net realizable value of inventories adopted by the management; evaluating the identification of the obsolete and slow-moving inventory, including the identification of the easonableness of the allowance for inventory obsolescence amount.
 We also assessed the adequacy of disclosures of inventories.
 Please refer to Notes 4, 5 and 6 to the Group's consolidated financial statements.